BrendaWardhaugh/VBA_challenge/README.md

 -The total stock volume of the stock.

+I then added headers(column names) for each of these new columns.

 ![part 1](https://user-images.githubusercontent.com/120147552/210837701-63289e13-ed97-4b86-b3d6-58635cd27424.png)

 Then I added functionality to my scrip to return the stocks with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
+I added column and row names to make this information easier to identify.

 ![part 1](https://user-images.githubusercontent.com/120147552/210837717-04a0de07-ac1b-4714-a104-6212412830d9.png)

-I then created a loop that would run the above loops on every worksheet (that is, every year) at once.
+I then created a loop that would run the above loops on every worksheet (that is, every year) at once; as seen below:

 #### 2018